Flusskrebs49/bagbot/README.md

 #### 8. Edit the Settings File
    In `bagbot_settings_overrides.py`:
    - Update the `WALLET_PW` variable with your wallet's password.
+   - Update your TELEGRAM toker and ChatID
+   - Update the `WALLET_WALLET` variable with the `ss58_address` to monitor
    - Modify other settings as desired.
 The file includes notes explaining each variable.
    - Add IP of your influx server, database name, user and password
    - Specify the Master wallet to monitor